I have a REAL

 you'll sure FEEL the breaks if you wipe down the bussbars with alcohol and a paper

 metal splinter in your finger.
-I know - this has happened to me,
+I know - because this has happened to me,

 several times.
 If it happens to you, too, you'll know it.
 And I

-assure you it will hurt, until you get it out of your finger.
+assure you it will hurt - I mean REALLY hurt - and you will get an infection, until you get it out of your finger.

 Peel it off,